quantumlib/Cirq/docs/simulation.md

 # [ 1  2 10 20]
 ```

-More concretely, the `k`'th amplitude in the wavefunction will correspond to the `k`'th case
+More concretely, the `k`'th amplitude in the wave function
-that would be encountered when nesting loops over the possible values of each qubit.
+will correspond to the `k`'th case that would be encountered
+when nesting loops over the possible values of each qubit.
-The first qubit's computational basis values are looped over in the outer-most loop, the last qubit's
+The first qubit's computational basis values are looped over
+in the outer-most loop, the last qubit's computational basis
-computational basis values are looped over in the inner-most loop, etc:
+values are looped over in the inner-most loop, etc:

 ```python
 i = 0